-Ruby is a blue-collar town, with 58.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ruby is generally considered to be a blue-collar town.
+58.96% of the Ruby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ruby is a town of transportation and shipping workers, managers, and construction workers and builders.
 There are especially a lot of people living in Ruby who work in management occupations (13.43%), teaching (5.97%), and office and administrative support (4.48%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ruby has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ruby has few renters and college students.
 But the biggest reason it is quieter in Ruby than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ruby may be for you.